thenexthub/Codira/docs/archive/LangRefNew.rst

   get-set-kw     ::= get-kw set-kw? get-set-kw     ::= set-kw get-kw

-``var`` declarations form the backbone of value declarations in Swift.
+``var`` declarations form the backbone of value declarations in Codira.
 A ``var`` declaration takes a pattern and an optional initializer, and declares all the pattern-identifiers in the pattern as variables.
 If there is an initializer and the pattern is :ref:`fully-typed <langref.types.fully_typed>`,